liveahero-wiki/liveahero-wiki.github.io/guide/battle.md

 ## Support

 After quest selection, another player's Hero and respective Sidekick can be selected as Support for that battle.
 Depending on the quest, an NPC support might be locked in place of a player's support.
-When a Hero is selected as Support, their opearting player will earn additional {% include item.html id=42 %} (Friend Points). <!-- how many? -->
+When a Hero is selected as Support, both their operating player and the player receiving support will earn {% include item.html id=42 %} (Friend Points): 100 if they are friends, or 50 if they are not.

 If a non-friend Support is chosen, it is possible to request that player to become a friend after the battle has ended.
 Supports can be set for other users to use under the Support tag via the Options menu > Player Settings. <!-- needs a screenshot -->